ELIXIR-IIB-training/website/_posts/2017-04-10-protein-interactions-padova.md

 ### Target audience

 Students and researchers in the life sciences / structural biology / computational biology field, interested in structure-based drug design, and in the functional subdivision of proteins into modules and how these modules co-operate to govern the spatiotemporal functionality of the protein.
+Students and researchers interested in general to structure-based ligand design and, or specifically, to docking-driven hit/lead identification.

 ### Learning objectives